Gorgexpress/FluidSimulation/README.md

 # FluidSimulation

 Simple fluid simulation using SDL and OpenGL.
+VS2013 project.
 Only setup to run when compiled as a 64 bit exe right now.

 Currently just sets up the data structures for the simulation with some initial values, and renders it using marching cubes.